 Notes

-• This cake when assembled and frosted measures approx. 4 1/2″ high (with each cake layer being 2″ tall).
+This cake, when assembled and frosted, measures approximately 4 1/2″ high (with each cake layer being 2″ tall).

-• When spraying the cake pans with baking spray, you can also add an 8″ circle of parchment paper to the inside bottom of the pans.
+When spraying the cake pans with baking spray, you can also add an 8-inch circle of parchment paper or silcione liner to the inside bottom of the pans.

-• While I didn’t test the recipe this way, you can make this Chocolate Chip Cake as cupcakes.
-The baking time stays the same, but you will reduce your baking time to 18-20 minutes.
+While I didn’t test the recipe this way, you can make this Chocolate Chip Cake as cupcakes.
+The temperature stays the same, but you will reduce your baking time to 18-20 minutes.
 The recipe will yield 18-24 cupcakes.

 Nutrition